iLert/docs/integrations/zapier/outbound.md

 **Why the Zapier connector is in my alert source?**

-Every time you create a Zap with an iLert trigger, the Zapier connector in iLert is created automatically for the alert source you selected in the trigger.
+Every time you create a Zap with an ilert trigger, the Zapier connector in ilert is created automatically for the alert source you selected in the trigger.